Go Back

 • Once it’s well incorporated, turn the speed to high and beat until stiff peaks form - about 2-3 minutes.

-• Immediately spoon in the filling into cooled crusts.
-You should have enough for at least 5 teaspoons (20 grams) per tartlet.
+• Spoon the filling into the cooled tartlet shells.
+You should have enough for at least 5 teaspoons or 20 grams per tartlet.

-• Top with fruit and mint, if using.
+• Top with the thoroughly dried fresh fruit and mint, if using.

 • Once assembled, you can refrigerate the fruit tartlets (both versions) in an airtight container for up to 2 days.